-Yahama make some of the best small guitars for kids, and if you are looking for a half size classical guitar for your little player, this might be just what you want.
+Yahama makes some of the best small guitars for kids, and if you are looking for a half size classical guitar for your little player, this might be just what you want.

-Not only is this mini guitar very well made and put together, it has a combination of different woods used in its construction, such as a Spruce top, Meranti back and sides, a Nato neck and a Sonokeling fret board, so this good kids guitar will sounds very beautiful when played well, and will encourage your child to keep on practicing.
+Not only is this mini guitar very well made and put together, it has a combination of different woods used in its construction, such as a Spruce top, Meranti back and sides, a Nato neck and a Sonokeling fretboard, so this good kids guitar will sound very beautiful when played well, and will encourage your child to keep on practicing.

 Half size Steel String Guitar

 Coming in a super cool black gloss finish, this steel string wonder looks like the kinds thing country superstar Johnny Cash would have bought for his kids!
 It is made of a great combination of rosewood, mahogany and spruce, which give it a very rich tone, and your child will just love hitting the strings on this.
 If your child is already growing into that kind of brooding rockstar who never goes out of fashion, this stylish guitar will be perfect for them.

 With such a good and sturdy build and the combination of great sounding tonewoods, this really is a great choice if you want to buy a guitar for 10 year old beginner.